LausBrendan/SAACGAS/README.md

 To view dev:
 - From ./SAACGAS/app/client, execute: "npm install" then "npm start"
-- From ./SAACGAS/app/server, execute: "node index.js"
+- From ./SAACGAS/app/server, execute: "npm start"